saisurya237/home_credit_default_risk_emplay/README.md

 1) i didnt take into the account for the over-fitting of the data yet.
 2) minimal feature engineering model but robust.

+# Update
+1)after some feature engineering the score is improved, kindly check the following jupyter notebook in the repo. home_default_risk_feature_engg.ipnyb

 # packages used
 1) XGBoost
 2) numpy